jaxs-ribs/arena/README.md

 The command `cargo test -p ml --test 07_stick_balance_env` will run this test specifically.
 Another test, `cargo test -p ml --test 08_cart_pole`, starts the pole at a slight angle and confirms it falls over when no control is applied.
+`cargo test -p ml --test 09_cart_pole_control` verifies that applying a horizontal force moves the cart.
+Finally the ignored test
+`cargo test -p ml --test 10_cart_pole_train -- --ignored` runs a small PPO training loop that learns a policy.
+The test also verifies the trained policy can keep the pole upright for an entire episode.

 ## Status